Cedar Fair and Six Flags will merge to create a playtime powerhouse in North America

 Once the deal closes, the combined company will operate under the name Six Flags and trade under the ticker symbol “FUN” on the New York Stock Exchange.

-The transaction is targeted to close in the first half of next year.
+The transaction, which was approved by both companies’ boards, is targeted to close in the first half of next year.
 It still needs approval from Six Flags shareholders.

 Shares of Six Flags Entertainment Corp. and Cedar Fair LP were essentially flat before the opening bell Thursday, but both are up more than 9% this week after rumors of a deal began to spread.